Paul Combs: Education and career

 Combs’s first musical memory was of listening to Beethoven’s Sixth Symphony as a toddler.
 He had his first musical training in church choir, and he played trombone as a child.
 But jazz was his main musical inspiration: after hearing James Moody on the radio, Combs felt he had to get a saxophone.
 Combs began playing professionally at age 17, doubling on flute and bass.

 Combs earned a Bachelor of Music degree in Composition from the Philadelphia Musical Academy, now the University of the Arts (Philadelphia) in 1968.
 He continued performing, and worked at WUHY-FM, now WHYY-FM, as broadcaster and producer of classical programming.
 He also produced concerts of folk music touring artists, later joining the folk touring circuit as singer/guitarist and backing up several folk singers and songwriters in concerts and on recordings, as guitarist and bassist.
-These singers included Utah Phillips, Paul Gerimia, Mary McCaslin, Jim Ringer, Paul Siebel and Rosalie Sorrels.
+These singers included Utah Phillips, Paul Geremia, Mary McCaslin, Jim Ringer, Paul Siebel and Rosalie Sorrels.

 In 1971, Combs moved to Boston, working as a broadcaster and programmer at WBUR-FM.
 While he was at WBUR, jazz programming was introduced at the station.
 Combs continued to perform locally in folk groups, but in 1974, feeling that he had gone as far as he could creatively with the folk idiom, returned to saxophone and concentrated on jazz.
 Combs also studied flute at this time with Sharon Zuckerman.
 In 1977, Combs wrote the score for the soundtrack of "David Swann: A Fantasy," an adaptation of a Nathaniel Hawthorne story.
 That same year, he attended the Creative Music Studio, where he studied with Karl Berger, Jimmy Giuffre, Lee Konitz, Anthony Braxton, Roscoe Mitchell, and Don Cherry.